ashB100/number-bonds/README.md

 ##How it works.

 ###Players can choose to play:
-* "Story of Numbers", which presents numbers between 2-10 as a stories and players have to enter every combination that adds up to that number.
+* **"Story of Numbers"**, which presents numbers between 2-10 as a stories and players have to enter every combination that adds up to that number.

      Example:
      **Story of Two**